-Skin cancer is the most common form of cancer in Australia, with 80 per cent of all cancers diagnosed in Australia being skin cancer.
+Skin cancer is the most common form of cancer in Australia and accounts for 80 per cent of all cancers diagnosed each year.

 Queensland has the highest rate of skin cancer in the world.
 More than 430,000 Australians are treated a year for skin cancers.
 Of these, over 10,500 new cases of melanoma are diagnosed.
 Each year there are around 1600 deaths from melanoma and non-melanoma skin cancer.

 The major cause of skin cancer is too much exposure to ultraviolet (UV) radiation from the sun.
 Skin can burn in as little as 15 minutes in the summer sun so it is important to protect your skin from UV radiation.